The following terms are used on a daily basis in describing academics and situations surrounding those we serve.

 Student Conduct Code

 Chapter 17: This is the state statute that governs student conduct at the university.
-It specifies conduct which is prohibited, provides sanctions for those who are found to have violated the code and describes the disciplinary process.
+It specifies conduct that is prohibited, provides sanctions for those who are found to have violated the code, and describes the disciplinary process.